WeblateOrg/weblate/docs/wlc.rst

 Instance wide options
 --------------

-The program accepts the following global options, which must be entered before any subcommand.
+The program accepts the following options for a whole instance, which must be entered before any subcommand.

 .. option:: --format {csv,json,text,html}